SonPham14/CyberDefenders-Forensics-Labs/Network Forensics/BlueSky Ransomware Lab.md

 ![image](https://github.com/user-attachments/assets/0a4e3b50-a061-48c4-8992-32c66fd5da90)

-But there are so many malicious SQL queries like this, so we will extract and merge together by following the python code at References.
+But there are so many malicious SQL queries like this, so we will extract to understand clearly.